Articles, whitepapers, reviews and more.

-Now onto the why we should care piece.
-360 degree feedback has been around for decades and for good reason.
-It can help generate positive change within an organization by focusing on confidential career development of its leadership talent.
-If done properly, 360 degree feedback can provide an accurate and well-rounded view of how others perceive an individual’s strengths and weaknesses.
-This information can then be leveraged in the hopes of improving in the areas most critical to their job’s success.
+360-degree feedback can help generate positive change within an organization by focusing on the confidential career development of its leadership talent.
+If done properly, 360-degree feedback can provide an accurate and well-rounded view of how others perceive an individual’s strengths and weaknesses.

-Preparing your population for a 360 is extremely important to ensuring the feedback is accurate and is acted upon.
-The goals of the program, the process, what the participant is accountable for, all these should be addressed in a communication plan.
+Preparing your population for a 360 is extremely important to ensure the feedback is accurate and acted upon.
+The goals of the program, the process, what the participant is accountable for — all these should be addressed in a communication plan.

 An organization should make sure that it is doing 360 feedback for the right reasons.
 It is strongly recommended to only use 360s for developmental and not appraisal purposes.
 The two purposes are incompatible.

 Survey questions should be clearly focused and specific around a particular set of skills, competencies, or behaviors that are trainable.
-And it’s crucial to measure behaviors that are relevant to the role and others can see (observable).
+And it’s crucial to measure behaviors that are relevant to the role and observable.
 Why waste everyone’s time asking a bunch of poorly worded, double-barreled questions that aren’t role-specific and under the control of the person to change?

 Accountability!
-Strongly consider requiring the participants to build an action plan and share it with their direct manager/ supervisor.
+Strongly consider requiring the participants to build an action plan and share it with their direct manager and/or supervisor.
 This is where the rubber meets the road.
 What knowledge has the individual being rated taken away from this process and what are they going to do with it?
-Without this important step there’s no accountability, no personal commitment, no teeth.
+Without this important step, there’s no accountability, no personal commitment, no teeth.

-One last thing, please don’t choose on price alone.
+Lastly, it’s crucial not to choose on price alone.
 There’s a big difference between price and cost.
-Consider all the wasted time and missed opportunity costs if you choose the wrong vendor.
-Bad data in, bad data out.
-Important decisions and training around the wrong areas.
-You’ve heard the old adage, if you think it’s expensive to hire a professional, wait until you hire an amateur.
+Consider all the wasted time and missed opportunity costs if you choose the wrong vendor just because they offer a lower price.
+As the old adage goes, if you think it’s expensive to hire a professional, wait until you hire an amateur.